richplastow/vue-veux-pug-coffee-stylus/README.md

 # Vue Veux Pug Coffee Stylus

 The original [Vue Webpack,](https://github.com/vuejs-templates/webpack) with Veux, Pug, CoffeeScript and Stylus added, as detailed below.

-## Initial setup with Pug, CoffeeScript and Stylus
+## Process for converting the the original Vue Webpack

-In Atom, install theses packages:
+Before starting the conversion process, install the syntax-highlighters for your preferred code editor.
+Eg, in [Atom](https://atom.io/), install these packages:

 - language-pug
 - language-coffee-script